Langevin equations and a geometric integration scheme for the overdamped limit of rotational Brownian motion of axisymmetric particles: Geometric numerical integration scheme

 \subsection{Algorithm}

 Above, we have shown that \cref{eq:inf_rotations} is equivalent to \cref{eq:kinematic-Ito}.
-The latter is a standard Itō stochastic differential equation and may be integrated numerically with the Euler--Maruyama scheme or some higher-order scheme \cite{KloedenPlaten:NumericalSolution,Gardiner:Stochastic}, introducing some finite integration time step $\Delta t$.
-However, these schemes would satsify the constraint $|\vec u(t)|=1$ only asymptotically, for $\Delta t \to 0$.
+The latter is a standard Itō SDE and may be integrated numerically with the Euler--Maruyama scheme or some higher-order scheme \cite{KloedenPlaten:NumericalSolution,Gardiner:Stochastic}, introducing some finite integration time step $\Delta t$.
+However, these schemes would satisfy the constraint $|\vec u(t)|=1$ only asymptotically, for $\Delta t \to 0$.

 Alternatively, \cref{eq:inf_rotations} suggests to implement a geometric integration scheme for Brownian motion on the unit sphere as a sequence of rotations with finite random angles, which reads for a single integration step: